SAP/fundamental/docs/pages/components/list-group.md

 folder: components
 ---

-The List Component can be used to display a list of items with simple information such as - scopes, names, etc.
+Lists and tables are similar as both usually contain a vertical list of data, but lists generally contain basic data and tables tend to hold more complex data.
+If the list is a complex hierarchy, it is best to use a tree.

 <hr>

 ## Simple List

-You can use a link to allow the user to access more information about list item.
+A link can be used to allow the user to access more details about the item.

 {% capture list-group-default %}
 <ul class="fd-list-group">